 ‘Daybreak’ and Other Poetry by Dawn Munro The Society March 13, 2014 Beauty, Poetry Daybreak As day begins in honey’d light, I watch a flock of geese take flight.
 They fly formation heading south o’er field and stream, past river’s mouth.
 Where in that clearing, such a sight, as day begins in honey’d light!
 There stands a doe with speckled fawn, while muted colors greet the dawn.
 And through the grasses, breezes sweep to wake the mice who soundly sleep.
 As day begins in honey’d light, small creatures scurry out of sight.
 For eagle soars with talons spread, and fills his prey with mighty dread – poor gentle rabbit, full of fright as day begins in honey’d light.
 Lilac Lace Let me lie under lilac lace; embrace my soul and feel my joy.
 The tears I‘ve shed were not in vain; mercy is here, peace to employ.
 No sickness now, not wracked with pain; no sorrow, trial or test of faith for vanquished is my enemy: disease and pain, darkness’ wraith.
 Bury my shell ‘neath lilac lace.
 Embrace my joy and feel my soul.
 If tears you shed, they’ll be in vain, for resting here, I’m fin’lly whole.
 Dawn Munro is a writer and poet living in Toronto, Ontario, Canada.
-Featured Image: “Bewicks Swans” by Martin Ridley Views expressed by individual poets and writers on this website and by commenters do not represent the views of the entire Society.
-The comments section on regular posts is meant to be a place for civil and fruitful discussion.
-Pseudonyms are discouraged.
-The individual poet or writer featured in a post has the ability to remove any or all comments by emailing submissions@ classicalpoets.org with the details and under the subject title “Remove Comment.”
+Featured Image: “Bewicks Swans” by Martin Ridley NOTE: The Society considers this page, where your poetry resides, to be your residence as well, where you may invite family, friends, and others to visit.
+Feel free to treat this page as your home and remove anyone here who disrespects you.
+Simply send an email to firstname.lastname@example.org.
+Put “Remove Comment” in the subject line and list which comments you would like removed.
+The Society does not endorse any views expressed in individual poems or comments and reserves the right to remove any comments to maintain the decorum of this website and the integrity of the Society.
+Please see our Comments Policy here.
 Share this:Click to share on Twitter (Opens in new window)Click to share on Facebook (Opens in new window)Click to print (Opens in new window)Click to share on LinkedIn (Opens in new window)Click to share on WhatsApp (Opens in new window)Click to email this to a friend (Opens in new window)Click to share on Pinterest (Opens in new window) Leave a Reply Cancel ReplyYour email address will not be published.CommentName* Email* Website Notify me of follow-up comments by email.
 Notify me of new posts by email.
 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.